Virginia Stage Company: Education and community engagement programs

+Virginia Stage Company runs educational and community engagement initiatives.

 Student matinees

 Virginia Stage Company chooses productions that coordinate with school curricula.
 Students are provided significantly discounted tickets to attend student matinees.
 Standards of Learning based study guides are researched and created by the education team and provided to each teacher prior to attending the show.
 The directors, designers, and actors participate in a talk-back session with the students directly following each performance, giving students an opportunity to interact with the company.

-In-School tours
+In-school tours

 VSC’s touring productions last under forty-five minutes with a Q & A wrap-up to fit classroom schedule and include an online activity guide.

 Workshops

 VSC hosts workshops in stage combat, theatrical special effects, acting techniques, and script writing.
 In addition, they also offer master classes, during which local and national theater professionals work both one-on-one and in group settings with students.

 Summer Theatre Camp

 Working with professional theater artists, campers participate in two weeks of theatrical.
 Each day includes classes in acting, improvisation, storytelling techniques, creative writing, rehearsals, and special outings.
 At the end of camp, students showcase an original production for family and friends.